-Dr Maria Prokofieva is a Senior Lecturer of Accounting in the College of Business.
+Dr Maria Prokofieva is a Senior Lecturer of Accounting in the Victoria University Business School.

 Her research interests and areas of expertise include accounting information systems, international accounting and accounting education.